-The django CMS permissions system is flexible, granular and multi-layered - it can however also sometimes seem a little confusing!
+The django CMS permissions system is flexible, granular and multi-layered.

-False(the default): only the standard Django Users and Groups permissions will apply
+CMS_PERMISSION = False): only the standard Django Users and Groups permissions will apply.
+This is the default.

 Key user permissions¶

 You can find the permissions you can set for a user or groups in the Django admin, in the Authentication and Authorization section.
 These apply equally in Simple permissions mode and Page permissions mode.